-Discover courses are designed by teachers to help students build skills while exploring academic, artistic, and athletic topics.
-These courses are part of the elective program in the first, second, and third terms.
-A wide range of offerings have included courses such as Robotics, Cross-Stitching, Music History, Animation, and Jump Roping.
-Some students may also participate in targeted academic assistance during this time.
 Exposition courses allow students to investigate questions on topics connected to our local community through project-based learning.
-These courses are part of the elective program in the fourth term.
+These courses are part of the elective program in the first term.
 Students explore topics such as agriculture, tourism, and ecology, conducting field work and developing their inquiry skills.
 The investigations culminate in a schoolwide exposition in which students share their findings or products with the school community.
+Discover courses are designed by teachers to help students build skills while exploring academic, artistic, and athletic topics.
+These courses are part of the elective program in the second, third, and fourth terms.
+A wide range of offerings have included courses such as Robotics, Cross-Stitching, Music Tech, Animation, and Jump Roping.
+Some students may also participate in targeted academic assistance during this time.
 Discover and Exposition courses occur twice per six day cycle.